MetOffice/forest/doc/source/user.rst

 At present the ``--database`` flag and ``--config`` flags are mandatory, this will change in the very near future.
 An example of a command line argument used to run a local implementation of FOREST looks like the following

+To construct a database run the ``forestdb --database file.db *.nc`` command on the files you intend to navigate through.
+This is a highly unnecessary step and will be removed in the very near future.
+It was introduced to optimise communication between cloud computing services.

 .. code-block:: sh